shanemmattner/Embedded_Electronics_Course/_sources/preface/outline.md

     - Introduction to resistors
   - 1.2 LED circuit w/ potentiometer
     - Introduction to pot. and changing values
-  - 1.3 LED circuit w/ button
-    -
+    - Notice how below a certain level the LED cuts out
 - Basic programming
   - 2.1 Blinky with micro-python
     - Explain GPIO and time